Erasmus: Early life

 Desiderius Erasmus is reported to have been born in Rotterdam on 27 or 28 October ("the vigil of Simon and Jude") in the late 1460s.
 He was named after Erasmus of Formiae, whom Erasmus's father Gerard (Gerardus Helye) personally favored.
 Although associated closely with Rotterdam, he lived there for only four years, never to return afterwards.

 Statue of Erasmus in Rotterdam.
 Gilded bronze statue by Hendrick de Keyser (1622), replacing a stone (1557), and a wooden (1549).

 The year of Erasmus's birth is unclear: in later life he calculated his age as if born in 1466, but frequently his remembered age at major events actually implies 1469.
 (This article currently gives 1466 as the birth year.
 To handle this disagreement, ages are given first based on 1469, then in parentheses based on 1466: e.g., "20 (or 23)".)
 Furthermore, many details of his early life must be gleaned from a fictionalized third-person account he wrote in 1516 (published in 1529) in a letter to a fictitious Papal secretary, Lambertus Grunnius ("Mr. Grunt").

 His parents could not be legally married: his father, Gerard, was a Catholic priest who may have spent up to six years in the 1450s or 60s in Italy as a scribe and scholar.
 His mother was Margaretha Rogerius (Latinized form of Dutch surname Rutgers), the daughter of a doctor from Zevenbergen.
 She may have been Gerard's housekeeper.

 Although he was born out of wedlock, Erasmus was cared for by his parents, with a loving household and the best education, until their early deaths from the bubonic plague in 1483.
 His only sibling Peter might have been born in 1463, and some writers suggest Margaret was a widow and Peter was the half-brother of Erasmus; Erasmus on the other hand called him his brother.
-There were legal and social restrictions on the careers and opportunities open to the children of unwed parents.